AndrewMendezData/AndrewMendezData.GitHub.io/project_hospitalsql.md

 ### Key Insights
 *From this analysis, we found:*
 <ol>
-  1. The most common stay for patients in the hospital is 3 days.
+  1. The most common stay for patients in the hospital is 3 days.<br>
-  2. The time that patients stay in the hospital increases in relation to the amount of procedures that patient has received.
+  2. The time that patients stay in the hospital increases in relation to the amount of procedures that patient has received.<br>
-  3. It appears that Thoracic Surgery has the highest average procedures across all the medical specialties in included in this dataset.
+  3. It appears that Thoracic Surgery has the highest average procedures across all the medical specialties in included in this dataset.<br>
   4. African Americans have the highest average rate of procedures overall.
 </ol>